370th Air Expeditionary Wing

-The 370th Air Expeditionary Wing (AEW) is a provisional United States Air Force unit assigned to United States Air Forces Central, which may activate or inactivate it at any time.
+The 370th Air Expeditionary Wing is a provisional United States Air Force unit assigned to United States Air Forces Central, which may activate or inactivate it at any time.
 The unit was last stationed in Iraq, and was likely inactivated in 2011 as part of the United States pullout of forces.

 History

 Pre World War II

 The 370th Air Expeditionary Wing was originally constituted as the 1st Transport Group in 1933.
 As a Regular Army Inactive unit, it was assigned reserve personnel in early 1934 only for training purposes.
 From February to May 1934, the group was provisionally organized at Columbus, Ohio.

 In 1937, the group was consolidated with the 10th Observation Group, also constituted in 1933 but never activated.
 The consolidated group was designated the 10th Transport Group and activated on 20 May 1937.
 Its original squadrons were the 1st, 2d, 3d, and 4th Transport Squadrons.
 It provided a single headquarters for these squadrons, which had been assigned to the various Air Depots in the United States.
 The group headquarters and one of its squadrons were located at what is now Wright-Patterson Air Force Base, Ohio.
 It operated single-engine Bellanca C-27 Airbus and twin-engine Douglas C-33 transports as part of the logistics organization of the Air Corps on routes in the US and to Alaska and the Canal Zone, transporting supplies, materiel, and personnel.

 In May 1941, two of the group's squadrons were reassigned to provide cadres for newly forming transport groups as the Air Corps expanded.
 The 3d Transport Squadron was reassigned to the 63d Transport Group, while the 4th Transport Squadron was reassigned to the 62d Transport Group This left the group with two of its original squadrons, plus the 5th Transport Squadron, which had activated under the group in 1939.